metronome12/boot-calendar/README.md

 ```
 #### 19. Add the javascript code to call the CRUD functions. (see the jsoncalendar.html file for more info)

-## Change the in memory database to postgres
+## Change the in-memory database to postgres

 Maybe you want a postgres database rather than an in memory database.
-Here is how
+Here is how...

+### 1. Install and start a postgres database

+You'll have to install and start a postgres database on the computer where you started the web application.
+For brevity see the postgres documentation on how to install and start a postgres database.

+### 2. Make changes to your pom file
-### 1. Add the following to the pom file
+#### 1. Add the postgres jdbc drivers to the pom file
 ``` xml
 <dependency>
 	<groupId>org.postgresql</groupId>